 Miller, who has recorded two well-received CD, said that she has been recording songs in Los Angeles and Nashville for a third release, but she couldn’t give details on when the CD might come out or the title of the recording.

 Meanwhile, Miller, who lives in Manhattan, continues to perform live both in the New York City area and across the country.
 For Jan.
 13, it was back home in Roslyn, where the appreciative audience includes both of Miller’s parents.
 “This is a homecoming for me,” she told the audience as the too-fast hour concert slipped by.
-“I’m so much fun.”
+“I’m having so much fun.”
 Miller introduced the legendary Lennon number by imploring her audience to “do one act of kindness each to each other.”

 “It felt incredible performing for a hometown crowd,” Miller told The Roslyn News afterward.
 “It felt good to be appreciated and recognized.”